nvpro-samples/gl_cadscene_rendertechniques/README.md

 The results are of course very scene dependent, this model was specfically chosen as it is made of many parts with very few triangles.
 If the complexity per draw-call was higher (say more triangles or complex shading) then the CPU impact would be less and we would be GPU-bound.
 However the CPU time that is "giving back" by faster mechanism can always be used elsewhere.
 So even if we are GPU-bound, time should not be wasted.

 We can see that the "token" techniques do very well and are never CPU-bound, but also the "indexedmdi" technique is quite good.
 This technique is especially useful for very high frequency parametrs, for example when rendering "id-buffers" for selection, but also matrix indices.
-For the general use-case working with uborange binds is recommended, or mixing the two approaches: indexing for matrices, but regular ubo bind range for material data (especially when the draws can be sorted by materials).
+For the general use-case working with uborange binds is recommended.

 *shademode: solid with edges*